(6 April 2023 update from December 2022 and March 2023)

 Mines were previously documented as having been laid along the inside sections of the border fence during the massive flight of Rohingya in 2017.
 See Landmine Monitor 2017 and 2018, both Bangladesh and Myanmar/Burma profiles.

-This led to a significant increase compared to the previous two years with several new mine victims in the late months of 2022.
+This led to a significant increase compared to the previous two years with several new mine victims in the late months of 2022 and early 2023.

 On 7 November a Bangladeshi cattle trader engaged in cross-border cattle trading stepped on a mine near the area of border pillar 46.
 He was rescued by locals and taken to Cox’s Bazar hospital, but subsequently sent to Chittagong for treatment.

 Earlier on 13 October, a Rohingya woman and her infant son were injured by the blast from a tripwire mine placed along the exterior fence of Myanmar Armed Forces Mobile Operations Command camp 9 in Pa Laung, Kyauktaw.
 The victim was a their dwelling but it was within 3 meters of the boundary of MOC 9.
 The person was saying their evening prayers when the explosion occurred, it is uncertain what caused the mine to explode.
 This incident took place near, but not on, the border.